 - Marketing materials and outreach (posters materials, printing, photocopying)

-- Costs associate with hosting community events (i.e. gardening opening parties, garden build days, volunteer appreciation)
+- Costs associated with hosting community events (i.e. gardening opening parties, volunteer appreciation parties, etc.)

-- Garden identification signage, outside of CGN garden sign
+- Garden identification signage, other than the CGN garden sign

 Priorities: Please note that due to a high volume of applicants, the Allocations Committee prioritizes those items that are essential to the establishment of community gardens.
-As such, proposed budgets may be reduced at the Committee’s discretion to allow for more projects to be funded.
+As such, proposed budgets may be edited/reduced at the Committee’s discretion to allow for more projects to be funded.
 The Allocations Committee will always provide reasoning if funding for a specific item/request is rejected.

-- Digital applications will be confirmed received by the coordinator, please follow up if you did not receive an email within 5 business days
+Receipt of all applications will always be confirmed the CGN coordinator.
+Please follow up if you have not received a receipt of confirmation via email within 5 business days.

 c/o Community Gardening Network